DavidTausend/aws-bootcamp-cruddur-2023/journal/week8.md

       }

-Then run the following command on terminal:
+Then run the following command on terminal to double check the deployment:

     cdk synth
 <img width="1093" alt="Week8-CDKSynth" src="https://user-images.githubusercontent.com/125006062/230883980-1ab97b2b-7dfa-46a0-9a5b-07a12934dc44.png">